MyIntervals/emogrifier/README.md

 1. In the [CHANGELOG.md](CHANGELOG.md), create a new section with subheadings for changes _after_ the upcoming release, set the version number for the upcoming release, and remove any empty sections.
+1. Update the target milestone in the Dependabot configuration.
 1. Create a pull request "Prepare release of version x.y.z" with those changes.
 1. Have the pull request reviewed and merged.
 1. Tag the new release.